o-richard/DSA/stack/README.md

 # Applications

-1. To reverse a word.
+1. Reverse a word.
+2. Function call management in programming  languages.
+3. Undo functionality.
+4. Backtracking algorithms such as Depth First Search.
-2. To calculate the value of expressions like 2 + 4 / 5 * (7 - 9) by converting the expression to prefix or postfix form.
+5. Expression evaluation; converting the value of expressions like 2 + 4 / 5 * (7 - 9) to prefix or postfix form from infix form.
-3. In browsers - The back button in a browser saves all the URLs you have visited previously in a stack.
+6. Browser history enabling users to navigate back through their browsing history.
+7. Memory management keeping track of execution of programs and the allocation of local variables.
+8. Task scheduling in operating Systems; it helps in execution of processes and managing their state information.
+9. Recursion

 # Tests